Envisioning Scholarly Communication Through 2030: Analyzing trends in open science to chart the course of open access publishing

 2. The Prices of APCs Shoot Upwards

-The growth of OA publishing can be attributed to a combination of technological advancements, policy developments, and shifting attitudes within the academic community, all of which converge to promote a more open and inclusive approach to scholarly communication.
+The growth of OA publishing can be attributed to a combination of technological advancements, policy developments, and shifting attitudes within the academic community; all of which converge to promote a more open and inclusive approach to scholarly communication.

 Anticipated Trends in Open Science Toward 2030

 The growth of OA publishing has been remarkable, with an increasing number of OA journals, hybrid journals (offering both subscription and OA options), and OA repositories emerging to meet the demand for open access.
-According to the reports, over 19000 journals listed in the Directory of Open Access Journals (DOAJ) were OA as of November 2023, of which 10000 were fully OA.
+According to the reports, over 19,000 journals listed in the Directory of Open Access Journals (DOAJ) were OA as of November 2023, of which 10000 were fully OA.
 Although the future of scholarly communication and OA publishing remains uncertain, here are the five trends that we envision as we look toward 2030.

 1. Increase in OA Mandates and Funding

-Preprint servers have grown significantly, allowing researchers to share their findings rapidly before the formal peer review process.
+Preprint servers have grown significantly, allowing researchers to share their findings before the formal peer review process.
 This trend is likely to continue in the coming years, impacting the traditional subscription-based publishing models.
 Furthermore, the number of OA journals is expected to grow, with more traditional publishers offering OA options and new OA-only journals emerging in various disciplines.
-However, the reported rise in APCs and unaffordability associated with it may impede or slow down this transition.
-As a result, journals may need to propose alternative and sustainable OA models to ensure affordability.
+However, the reported rise in APCs and unaffordability associated with it may impede this transition.
+As a result, journals may need to propose alternative and sustainable models to ensure affordability.

 3. Promotion of Open Science Practices

-To facilitate a broader adoption of open science, researchers would be expected to share the underlying data, codes, software, research methodologies, etc. This may lead to the development of new tools and platforms for open data sharing, transparent methodologies, and reproducibility.
+To facilitate broader adoption of open science, researchers would be expected to share the underlying data, codes, software, research methodologies, etc. This may lead to the development of new tools and platforms for open data sharing, transparent methodologies, and reproducibility.
 As a result, researchers may need to adopt new workflows and tools for data sharing and reproducibility.

 4. Shift Towards Open Educational Resources (OER)